Ananya818181/Ananya818181/README.md

-## Hi there 👋
+## Hi there! 👋

--🌱 I’m currently a 2nd-year student pursuing Computer Science at ABES Engineering College.
+- 🌱 I’m currently a 2nd-year student pursuing Computer Science at ABES Engineering College.
--🚀 Passionate about coding, problem-solving, and full-stack development.
+- 🚀 Passionate about coding, problem-solving, and full-stack development.
-💻 My current focus is on improving my skills in Full-Stack Web Development.
+- 💻 My current focus is on improving my skills in Full-Stack Web Development.
-💡 I enjoy participating in hackathons, and I'm always eager to work on exciting projects that challenge me to learn more.
+- 💡 I enjoy participating in hackathons, and I'm always eager to work on exciting projects that challenge me to learn more.
-🤝 Actively involved in CodeChef ABES Chapter and love to contribute to open-source communities.
+- 🤝 Actively involved in CodeChef ABES Chapter and love to contribute to open-source communities.

 <!--
 **Ananya818181/Ananya818181** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.